PRODUCER SPOTLIGHT: Ishiwata Shoten - 3 reasons why this is the first real oyster sauce you've ever tasted

 They also believe in full transparency and provide customer access to each of their ingredients.

-The thick and full-bodied taste of Ishiwata Shoten's oyster sauce is something you won't soon forget.
+The thick and full-bodied taste of Ishiwata Shoten's oyster sauce is something you won't soon forget and is a great addition to any type of cuisine or cooking style.

 Company website: http://www.ishiwatashoten.co.jp